plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/portilla_simoncelli/technical_details/ps_optimization.md

 When using the LBFGS optimizer configured as described above, plenoptic's Portilla-Simoncelli metamer synthesis has a lower loss in every component than the MATLAB implementation, with the notable exception of the variance of highpass residuals.
 The two synthesis implementations (as discussed in [](ps-mat-diffs)) are very different from each other: the MATLAB code does something akin to coordinate descent, where it optimizes each set of statistics separately, whereas the plenoptic code optimizes all of them together by trying to minimize the overall loss.
 This results in plenoptic weighting each statistic approximately equally and thus, implicitly, being considered equally important.
 They thus each have an approximately equal error at any given moment during synthesis, whereas the MATLAB code drops the error in the variance of the highpass residuals *incredibly* rapidly, matching it with much higher precision than the other statistics.

 In order to make plenoptic's synthesis perform similarly, we need to make this statistic more important than the others.
 We do this by using a custom loss function which reweights the representation of each image before computing the L2-norm of the difference these representations.
 We do this using a custom loss function which reweights the representation of each image before computing the L2-norm of the difference.
-See {func}`~plenoptic.tools.optim.portilla_simoncelli_loss_factory` for more details.
+See {func}`~plenoptic.optim.portilla_simoncelli_loss_factory` for more details.

 We use a similar trick to remove the image's minimum and maximum from the loss, since these non-differentiable functions make optimization unstable.
 The range penalty handles this constraint instead.